-14. CCR, title 22, section 97410, Decisions on Data Applications nonpublic data."
+14. CCR, title 22, section 97410, Decisions on Data Applications

+HPD statute requires that HCAI "maintain information about... the disposition of requests and shall develop processes for the timely consideration and release of nonpublic data."
 This section, section 97410, addresses these statutory requirements and states how and when HCAI will decide on data applications that are submitted.
 This is needed to notify applicants of when data applications will be reviewed and how HCAI will notify applicants about decisions.